tooniesnguyen/Magnetic_Stirrer/README.md

 ## To do task
 - [x] Show number on led
 - [x] Read value from potentiometer
+- [x] Control velocity from pwm
-- [ ] Control velocity from encoder
+- [ ] Read velocity and show on LED

 ## Block diagram
 ![image](./images/bd.png)